How each of us sees the world is about to change dramatically…

 Convergence in Manufacturing

-One of the nearest-term use cases of AR is manufacturing, as large producers begin dedicating capital to enterprise AR headsets.
-And over the next ten years, AR will converge with AI, sensors, and blockchain to multiply manufacturer productivity and employee experience.
+One of the nearest-term use cases of Augmented Reality is manufacturing, as large producers begin dedicating capital to enterprise AR headsets.
+And over the next ten years, AR will converge with Artificial Intelligence, smart sensors, and blockchain to multiply manufacturer productivity and employee experience.

 Source: Microsoft – Dynamics 365 Blog.